pytorch/pytorch/docs/source/index.rst

 PyTorch documentation
 ===================================

-PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.
+PyTorch is an optimized tensor library which is used for deep learning using GPUs and CPUs!

 Features described in this documentation are classified by release status: